osate/osate2/ge/org.osate.ge.doc/docs/user_guide1.md

 3. Select *Show->Features->All*.

-4. Select *Featre Connection* from the palette and select the source then destination on the diagram.
+4. Select *Feature Connection* from the palette and select the source then destination on the diagram.

 	platform.impl.power -> cbus.power.